Voxelum/xmcl-page/src/en/prebuilds.md

 ---
 layout: prebuilds
-description: Empower Your Minecraft Experience with modern launcher
+description: Download XMCL Prebuilds if you want some latest features and cannot wait for the next release!
-title: X Minecraft Launcher - A fully featured Minecraft launcher
+title: X Minecraft Launcher - Download XMCL Prebuilds
 ---